Mestway/Patl4J/README.md

 ### Patl4J Eclipse Plug-in Development

-The eclipse plug-in version of the tool is still under development.
+The public eclipse plug-in version of the tool is under development, and will be released soon.